mapsme/api-ios/README.md

 If you have any questions, suggestions or feedbacks, please drop us a line to [api@mapswith.me][linkSupport].

+### Under the hood

+If you prefer to use API on your own, here are some details about the implementation.

+Applications "talk" to each other using URL Scheme.
+API v1 supports the following parameters to the URL Scheme:

+    mapswithme://map?ll=54.32123,12.34562&n=Point%20Name&id=AnyStringOrEncodedUrl&backurl=UrlToCallOnBackButton&appname=TitleToDisplayInNavBar

+* **ll** - pin latitude and longitude, comma-separated
+* **n** - pin title
+* **id** - any string you want to receive back in your app, OR alternatively, any valid URL which will be opened on *More Info* button click
+* **backurl** - usually, your unique app scheme to open back your app
+* **appname** - string to display in navigation bar on top of the map in MapsWithMe

+Note that you can display as many pins as you want, the only rule is that **ll** parameter comes before **n** and **id** for each point.

 ------------------------------------------------------------------------------------------
 ### API Code is licensed under the BSD 2-Clause License